 - manage links and meta robots

-- manage the appearance of the title, description and image being used when someone posts a link with your content on social media
+- manage the appearance of the title, description, and image being used when someone posts a link with your content on social media

 The biggest video sharing service (also the second most used search engine) with more than 1.5 billion users.
 It can also be classified as a social media site and is mostly used by teens for this purpose.

-Not Your Usual SEO Glossary ™
+Not Your Typical SEO Glossary ™